organisciak/BookwormDB/STATIC/Building.md

 #### Software Dependencies:
 * MySQL 5.6 or later.
-    * (MySQL 5.5 will work in most cases, but will not be supported going forward and make break with future updates.)
+    * (MySQL 5.5 will work in most cases, but will not be supported going forward and may break with future updates.)
 * Python 2.7, plus the modules:
     * regex
     * nltk
 * GNU parallel
-    * Which throws some extremely obnoxious warnings
+    * Which in some versions throws some extremely obnoxious warnings about how you have to cite it if using it: feel free to, but remember that the distribution includes many other software tools (python, MySQL, Bookworm itself) that are more fundamental to its operation than this tool.
 * Apache2 (or another web server of your choice.)

 ## Hardware requirements